bynned/Paint-App-React/paint-app-react/README.md

 * Can't paint ontop of textarea
 * Dragging the text area is fragile
-* You can choose only on picure and the browse pictures button is always ontop of the picture
+* You can choose only one picure and the "browse pictures" button is always ontop of the picture